 - 3.01 On February 11, 2020 the World Health Organization announced an official name for the disease that is causing the 2019 novel coronavirus outbreak, first identified in Wuhan, China.
 The new name of this disease is coronavirus disease 2019, abbreviated as COVID-19.
 In COVID-19, 'CO' stands for 'corona,' 'VI' for 'virus,' and 'D' for disease.
 Formerly, this disease was referred to as "2019 novel coronavirus" or "2019-nCoV". - 3.02 There are many types of human coronaviruses including some that commonly cause mild upper-respiratory tract illnesses.
 COVID-19 is a new disease, caused by a novel (or new) coronavirus that has not previously been seen in humans. - 3.03 COVID-19 is a new disease and the CDC is still learning how it spreads, the severity of illness it causes, and to what extent it may spread in the United States.
-Currently, the virus is thought to spread mainly from person to person as follows: - A. Between people who are in close contact with one another (within about 6 feet); - B. Through respiratory droplets produced when an infected person coughs or sneezes; - C. These droplets can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs; - D. People are thought to be most contagious when they are most symptomatic (the sickest); - E. Some sSpread might be is possible before people show symptoms; there have been reports of this occurring with this new coronavirus, but this is not thought to be the main way the virus spreads; and
+Currently, the virus is thought to spread mainly from person to person as follows: - A. Between people who are in close contact with one another (within about 6 feet); - B. Through respiratory droplets produced when an infected person coughs or sneezes; - C. These droplets can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs; - D. People are thought to be most contagious when they are most symptomatic (the sickest); - E. Spread is possible before people show symptoms; and - F. It may be possible that a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose, or possibly their eyes, but this is not thought to be the main way the virus spreads.